mahasreekannan-pixel/19AI304-Fundamentals-of-C-Programming-2025-Odd-M1/README.md

 # Result:
 Thus, the program was implemented and executed successfully, and the required output was obtained.

-Famous DinosaursTyrannosaurus rex: One of the largest known carnivorous preda tors, measuring up to 40 feet in length and known for its massive bite force.Triceratops: A heavily built herbivore re cognizabl
+tors, measuring up to 40 feet in length and known for its massive bite force.Triceratops: A heavily built herbivore re cognizabl